bolorundurowb/dotenv.net/README.md

 ## Installation

-if you are hardcore and want to go the manual route.
+If you are hardcore and want to go the manual route.
 Then add the following to your `csproj` file:

 ```xml
 <PackageReference Include="dotenv.net" Version="3.0.0"/>